-Chicago man sentenced in celebrity photo hack
+Man sentenced in celebrity nude photo hack

 - Victims were tricked into providing usernames and passwords to a third-party website

-(CNN)A Chicago man was sentenced to nine months in a plea deal Tuesday for hacking the electronic accounts of 30 celebrities and stealing their personal data, including nude photos and videos.
+(CNN)A Chicago man was sentenced to nine months in prison in a plea deal Tuesday for hacking the electronic accounts of 30 celebrities and stealing their personal data, including nude photos and videos.

 Edward Majerczyk, 29, was accused of orchestrating a phishing scheme from November 2013 to August 2014 that netted personal information from celebrities including Jennifer Lawrence, Kate Upton and many more in Los Angeles.